jianylei/hr-portal/README.md

 # employee-manager-web322
-project for web322 summer semester
+project for web322 summer semester using express.js framework